Promoting Socially Responsible Procurement Across Supply Chains 12 12 Responsible Consumption and Production

 Internal Configuration

-A dedicated team has been established within DIC’s Purchasing Department that is responsible for sustainability in the DIC Group’s supply chains.
-This team promotes a variety of efforts with the goal of achieving sustainable procurement for the entire Group, establishing KPIs for these initiatives to track progress.
-Global meetings and other initiatives are used to promote the sharing of information among different regions regarding region-specific initiatives, underscoring the Group’s robust commitment to advancing sustainable procurement.
-Thanks to these efforts, in 2023 the DIC Group scored an outstanding 70 points in the “Sustainable Procurement” category of the EcoVadis assessment.
+A dedicated team has been established within DIC’s Purchasing Department that is responsible for sustainability in the DIC Group’s supply chains and has devoloped KPIs to track the progress of related efforts.
+DIC Group global meetings and other initiatives are used to promote the sharing of information among different regions regarding region-specific initiatives, underscoring the Group’s robust commitment to advancing sustainable procurement.
+Thanks to these efforts, in fiscal year 2024 the Group as a whole scored an outstanding 80 points in the “Sustainable Procurement” category of the EcoVadis assessment.

 Employee Training